and Independent Probing

 humanities types, thereby losing confidence in balanced development.

-Professor Wu wishes to remind us: academic "specialization" is for
+Professor Wu wishes to remind us: academic "tracking" is for

 classifying "professions," not for classifying "human nature."
 While diverse